akoidan/vue-webpack-typescript/README.md

 ### Environment variables

-- `APP_TEST` - adds required code for testing to output files when set to True (istanbul coverage, XHR polyfill for cypress)
+- `APP_TEST` - true or empty.
+Adds required code for testing to output files when set to True (istanbul coverage, XHR polyfill for cypress)
 - `APP_API_URL` - public http api url e.g. <https://jsonplaceholder.typicode.com>
-- `APP_PUBLIC_PATH` - specifies public url for images/js/css/fonts instead of relative path like './main.js
+- `APP_PUBLIC_PATH` - specifies public url for images/js/css/fonts instead of relative path like './main.js'.
+Could be used to specify cdn url.
-- `APP_VERSION` - git version
+- `APP_VERSION` - project version that will be added to each XHR header.
+Falls back to git version by default.
 - `APP_FILE_MODE` - sets, whether static files should be built for file mode (dragging index.html to browser) or not.
- That turns off history mode in browser and removes crossOriginLoading links
+ That turns off history mode in browser and removes crossOriginLoading links.

 ### Configuration files